allejo/LeagueOverseer/README.markdown

 ### How to Compile

-1. Check out the BZFlag source code.
+1. Check out the 2.4.x BZFlag source code from GitHub, if you do not already have it on your server.
+If you are still using SVN, it is recommended you switch to using Git because all future development of BZFlag will use Git.

     `git clone -b v2_4_x https://github.com/BZFlag-Dev/bzflag-import-3.git bzflag`